Sri-Amit/socialmediafakenewsdetection/install.md

 ### API Errors
 - Double-check your API keys are correct
-- Ensure you have credits in your OpenAI account
+- Ensure you have a valid Gemini API key
 - Check your internet connection

 ### No Analysis Results